 Visit the Buswest website for more info: http://buswest.com.au/location/buswest-geraldton/

 Any questions or for more info on how to get to headspace Geraldton please contact our centre on 9943 8111

 At headspace Geraldton we understand asking for help can sometimes be hard, so we try to make it as easy and stress free as possible for young people to access our services. headspace Geraldton is a safe and inclusive place for all young people.
 We celebrate individuality and uniqueness and aim to promote this throughout the community.

 All you have to do to make an appointment is give us a call on (08) 9943 8111 or drop in to our new centre at 193 Marine Terrace, Geraldton and register with us.
 We will then discuss when the next appointment is available.
 We’re just across the road from the Jaffle Shack and Culinary HQ.
 You can also ask a family member, health worker or case manager to refer you.

 Your first appointment will be with one of our friendly staff members who will have a chat with you about your concerns and work with you to figure out the best way headspace Geraldton can help you.
 You are welcome to bring a family member or a friend along for support to your appointment.
 Our service is FREE with NO FEES!
 Even our GP appointments are bulk billed through to Medicare with your permission.

-For appointments with our Doctor (GP) if you don't have a Medicare card call us on 9943 8111, we can help you get your number if you don't know it or you can use this link to the Medicare website:
+For appointments with our Doctor (GP) if you don't have a Medicare card call us on 9943 8111.
+We can help you find your Medicare number if you don't know it or otherwise head over to the Services Australia Website.